2026 FIFA World Cup qualification – UEFA second round: Schedule

-The semi-finals will take place on 26 March and the final matches on 31 March 2026.
+The semi-finals took place on 26 March and the finals took place on 31 March 2026.
 The kick-off times were confirmed on 20 November 2025 following the draw.
-The semi-final and potential final hosts must confirm their venues no later than 19 December 2025.
-As part of UEFA's scheduling, the losing semi-finalists of each path will play a friendly match against each other on the day of the play-off finals.
+The semi-final and potential final hosts were required to confirm their venues by 19 December 2025.
+As part of UEFA's scheduling, the losing semi-finalists of each path played a friendly match against each other on the day of the play-off finals.

 Times are CET/CEST, (Note: CET (UTC+1) for the semi-finals (26 March), and CEST (UTC+2) for the finals (31 March 2026).) as listed by UEFA (local times, if different, are in parentheses).